pmem/pmdk/doc/libpmemobj.3.md

 are documented in this man page as follows: unless otherwise specified, all interfaces described here are available in version 1.0 of the library.
 Interfaces added after version 1.0 will contain the text *introduced in version x.y* in the section of this manual describing the feature.

-When the version check performed by !pmemobj_check_version is successful, the return value is NULL.
+When the version check performed by _UW(pmemobj_check_version) is successful, the return value is NULL.
 Otherwise the return value is a static string describing the reason for failing the version check.
-The string returned by !pmemobj_check_version must not be modified or freed.
+The string returned by _UW(pmemobj_check_version) must not be modified or freed.

 # MANAGING LIBRARY BEHAVIOR #